 The problem is that this gives your wife full management rights over the property.
 Now she can sell, mortgage, or otherwise encumber the property to her liking.
 This without the need for your consent.
 Property rights in marriage can be complicated.
 This has over the years created enormous problems in Thailand where the wife had used the property as a guarantee for debts.
 Before you buy any property in Thailand.
 It is always best to speak to an attorney about the property options you have and how best to protect your rights.
 This can be through a prenuptial agreement, registering a usufruct, or registering a superficies against the property as discussed elsewhere on this website.

 Property options may be:

-- Register a usufruct over the property giving you the right to live in the property so in the event of a divorce you will still have the right to live in the house.
+– Register a usufruct over the property giving you the right to live in the property.
+So in the event of a divorce, you will still have the right to live in the house.
 It’s very difficult to sell a property with someone living in it under a usufruct;

-- Speak to your lawyer about a prenuptial agreement before you register your marriage in Thailand and start buying property.
+– Speak to a lawyer about a prenuptial agreement before you register your marriage in Thailand and start buying property.
 Note that the prenuptial agreement needs to be handed in at the same time as your marriage registration application;

 Call us today for assistance!